albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Example-of-BO-Attack.md

 ---
 layout: post
-title: Example's of Buffer Overflow Attack
+title: Examples of Buffer Overflow Attack
 ---

 In the earlier section we have learnt a bit about buffer overflow technique.
 The primary concept is flooding the stack frame with input exceeding the buffer limit so that we can manipulate any datas saved on the stack frame.
 Some things that can be done using this technique are change the return address so that the attackers can call any functions they want, change the content of variables so that the function executes corresponding code, or change the return value of a function.